Chaitalykundu/Web-Development/03-JavaScript/01-Basic/18-Console-objects/Theory/05-warn.md

 When testing console methods, be sure to have the console view visible.

-Press F12 to open the console veiw.
+Press F12 to open the console view.

 &nbsp;